zhihan/chat/README.md

 program can query ChatGPT to get the correct answer.

 ```
-Welcome to a CLI to ChatGPT.
-You can use me to interact with ChatGPT.
-In addition, you can load a reference document,
-and I will answer your questions based on that reference.

-Start by asking a question, or load a reference document.
-(load: Load doc, quit: Quit (^D), status: , answer: Answer questions based on given facts, summary: )
 load
 > Input the document:
 guide.txt
 Successfully loaded
-(load: Load doc, quit: Quit (^D), status: , answer: Answer questions based on given facts, summary: )
 answer
 > Input the search query:
 compiler